jhudsl/tidyversecourse/docs/04-dataviz.md

 Now we can more easily determine that the `SI2` diamonds are the most expensive.

-Another way modify **discrete variables** (aka factors or categorical variables), where there is a limited number of levels, you would use `scale_x_discrete` or `scale_y_discrete`.
+Another way to modify **discrete variables** (aka factors or categorical variables where there is a limited number of levels), is to use `scale_x_discrete` or `scale_y_discrete`.
 In this case we will just pick a few of the clarity categories to plot and we will specify the order.

 ```r